zhaoGuangwei/yunPan/week8_homework.md

 Student ID: 13126175

 #Summary
-1.1 product introduce</br>
+1.1 product introduce
 　　Baidu yunpan is an excellent tool for cloud storage.
 Especially in mobile client, it can upload the photo and video files in synchronization, also telephone book.
 It can bake up the SMS and call logs.
-1.2 scope</br>
+1.2 scope
 　　Upload and download files.
 　　Upload the photo and video files in synchronization.
 　　Upload the telephone book in synchronization.